connyay/connyay.github.io/_posts/2014-11-25-pencilblue-on-openshift.md

 `curl https://gist.githubusercontent.com/connyay/76102b76413588f68d12/raw/setup.sh | bash`
 {% gist connyay/76102b76413588f68d12 setup.sh %}

+## Troubleshooting
+If navigating to your app in the browser throws an error, then the first thing you'll want to do is check the logs:
+`rhc tail <name>`

 ## Demo
 A demo of PencilBlue running on Openshift can be found [here](https://pencilblue-connyay.rhcloud.com/article/hello-openshift)